Berbati Valley

 The Berbati Valley is an archaeological site located in the northeast of the Peloponnese, northeast of Argos.
-Human activity and a settlement have been recorded since the Paleolithic.
+Human activity and a settlement have been recorded since the Paleolithic era.
 The Swedish Institute at Athens started with archaeological excavations on the site in 1935, under supervision of Axel W. Persson.
 The settlement has been in use since Helladic times and a notable find was a Late Mycenaean Potter's Quarters containing over 175.000 ceramic sherds.
 At first work was focused on excavations in the western part of the Berbati valley itself, but later the investigations came to include the Limnes and Miyio valleys, located to the east.

 History of the excavation

-In 1934 Axel W. Persson, Gösta Säflund and Erik J. Holmberg went to Berbati to locate possible sites for excavations.
+In 1934, Axel W. Persson, Gösta Säflund and Erik J. Holmberg went to Berbati to locate possible sites for excavations.
 The most promising prospect was the eastern slopes of the Mastos Hill, where a Mycenean chamber tomb was found.
 In 1936, Persson and Åke Åkerström explored the eastern slopes of the Mastos Hill and found what would later be called the Potter's Quarters.
 Säflund investigated the Western Necropolis northwest of the Mastos Hill.
 In 1937 he also excavated part of an Early Helladic settlement that continued into the Middle Helladic period.
 Archeological work was carried out in the Potter's Quarters until the Second World War put a stop to all Greek fieldwork. Åkerström continued archeological excavations of Mastos Hill in 1953 until 1959.

 Berit Wells started a large-scale fieldwork at the site in the late 1980s.
-Between 1988 and 1990 a surface survey of the area surrounding the site was carried out, however not including the Mastos Hill due to the earlier excavations in the 1930s and 1950s.
+Between 1988 and 1990, a surface survey of the area surrounding the site was carried out, however not including the Mastos Hill due to the earlier excavations in the 1930s and 1950s.
 In 1994, The Berbati Valley Project was initiated with a main objective of analysing the agricultural economy in the area.